 This mix should come in the form of a 6-8% solution.
 Meaning the powder should comprise of only 6-8% of the total drink.
 Going any higher than this it has shown in the research that it is going to delay gastric clearance which means it is going to sit in your gut longer and take longer to get to your muscles.

 For example, 500ml x 0.08 = 40g.
-So if you’re drink has 40g of total powder in it, your water content should be a minimum 500ml.
+So if your drink has 40g of total powder in it, your water content should be a minimum 500ml.
 Post-game you don’t have to worry about the percentage really, it can be over 10%.

 Side note: If you don’t have carbohydrate powder you can use Gatorade (make sure you measure out 20-40g of carbs) and because the new Gatorade formula has enough electrolytes, you would only need to add whey isolate or BCAAs to that mixture.

 Carbohydrates are there to keep glucose and energy levels high throughout the whole game.
 Protein/amino acids are there to prevent muscle tissue breakdown (loss of muscle) and also to provide energy substrates if need be.
-On the amino acid note, brand chain amino acids (BCAA’s) specifically actually down regulate certain neurotransmitters in the brain that are correlated with exercise related fatigue.
-Neurotransmitters in the brain are what your body uses to communicate back forth and give signals to what is happening in the body and BCAA’s help prevent the bodies fatigue signalling ability allowing you to go harder, longer; and since it is neurotransmitter related you are also going to be mentally sharper as well.
+On the amino acid note, brand chain amino acids (BCAA’s) specifically actually down regulate certain neurotransmitters in the brain that are correlated with exercise-related fatigue.
+Neurotransmitters in the brain are what your body uses to communicate back forth and give signals to what is happening in the body and BCAA’s help prevent the bodies fatigue signaling ability allowing you to go harder, longer; and since it is neurotransmitter related you are also going to be mentally sharper as well.
 While electrolytes drive maximal hydration and optimal muscle pH levels.

 PHASE 4: Post-game

-Post-game is to take advantage of the 6 hour window we have after intense physical activity to maximally synthesize glucose into glycogen in the muscle tissue as we discussed above.
+Post-game is to take advantage of the 6-hour window we have after intense physical activity to maximally synthesize glucose into glycogen in the muscle tissue as we discussed above.
 A combination of carbohydrate powder + protein powder or simply just a big meal soon after the game will do the trick!
 This will have you much more optimally fuelled for your next physical bout down the road whether it be the next day, or 2-3 days later.

 Sports Drink – Gatorade or Powerade

-Whey Protein Isolate – ISO-100 by Dymatize
+Whey Protein Isolate – New Zealand Whey Protein Isolate

 Electrolyte Formula – Vega Sport Electrolyte Hydrator or eLoad eDiscs